 From August to December 19, 2014, my wife and I earned about $500 each from various phone applications, which we used to pay for Christmas 2014.
 This was from a variety of sources, including pay-to-watch phone advertisements and lock screens.
 Each app will pay a small amount per day, which adds up to a big payoff.
 I give a small explanation of each one to get you started.

-1. the Bulk of Earnings Were from Smartphone Apps
+1. The Bulk of Our Earnings Were from Smartphone Apps

 Make sure your WiFi is on and connected!